YK7188/YK_Lab/08-iOS-Enrollment-Apple-Configurator-Intune-Limitations-No-ABM/README.md

 Add > Profiles

-to select the downloaded .mobileconfig file.

-Configurator pushes the enrollment profile directly to the device.
+to select the downloaded .mobileconfig file so that Configurator will push the enrollment profile directly to the device.

 ## Result